bootphon/fastabx/README.md

 pip install fastabx
 ```

-It requires Python 3.12 or later, and depends on PyTorch 2.9.0 or later, NumPy, Polars and tqdm.
+It requires Python 3.12 or later, and depends on PyTorch 2.10.0 or later, NumPy, Polars, tqdm, and [torchdtw](https://github.com/bootphon/torchdtw).

 ## Citation